Home

 The Fallacy of Composition (described at The Trade Deficit and the Fallacy of Composition)

-Result: One major example is the "transfer of the factors of production" (not trade) that provides cheap imports but undermines wages over the long run, runs up a massive "trade" deficit that puts the nation in debt to foreign nations, sells off of the nations assets for foreign interests, and undermines our economic and military security.
+Result: One major example is the "transfer of the factors of production" (not trade) that provides cheap imports but undermines wages over the long run, runs up a massive "trade" deficit that puts the nation in debt to foreign nations, sells off the nations assets to foreign interests, and undermines our economic and military security.

 Note: See at The Death of the Middle Class that, had compensation continued to track productivity, compensation would have been 68% higher in 2004 and we wouldn't need those cheap products from China ... cheap prices that have cost us dearly.